Rag'n'Bone Man: 2024–present: What Do You Believe In?

 Graham's third studio album, What Do You Believe In?, was released on 18 October 2024.
 The title of the album stems from a conversation Graham had with his son about the death of Graham's mother.
 In 2025, Graham and South African-German musician and producer WizTheMc contributed an original song, "GOODLIFE", for the soundtrack of the American animated heist comedy film The Bad Guys 2 (the sequel to the 2022 film The Bad Guys, both loosely based on the children's book series by Australian author and former actor Aaron Blabey) and was released as a promotional single and the lead single from the soundtrack on 11 July 2025.

 Personal life

-Graham has a son with ex-wife Beth Rouy.
+Graham married Beth Rouy in 2019 at Southover Grange in Lewes, Sussex and they have one son, Reuben, born in 2017.
+The couple separated six months later.
+Graham married waitress Zoe Beardsall in 2024 after being in a relationship since 2020.
+She has three children from a previous relationship.
+Zoe Graham received a 12-week suspended prison sentence and a one year driving ban in June 2026 after admitting "causing serious injury by careless driving" after crashing into a car carrying a mother and her three children, while running late on the school run in August 2023.

 He lives in Heathfield, East Sussex.
-In November 2024, the singer revealed he married his long term girlfriend Zoe Beardsall he's been dating from 2021.